nvidia-holoscan/holoscan-sdk/docs/holoscan_data_logging.md

 - **{cpp:class}`DataLogger <holoscan::DataLogger>`** - The core interface that defines methods for logging different data types
 - **{cpp:class}`DataLoggerResource <holoscan::DataLoggerResource>`** - A resource-based implementation with common configuration parameters
 - **{cpp:class}`BasicConsoleLogger <holoscan::data_loggers::BasicConsoleLogger>`** - A concrete implementation that logs data to the console
+- **{cpp:class}`GXFConsoleLogger <holoscan::data_loggers::GXFConsoleLogger>`** - A version of `BasicConsoleLogger` which also logs Tensor within messages that are emitted or received as a `holoscan::gxf::Entity` or `nvidia::gxf::Entity`.
+It is recommended to use this version over `BasicConsoleLogger` as it will also log the tensors emitted or received by a number of the built-in operators of the SDK which directly use GXF::Entity type to support both Tensors as well as GXF VideoBuffers. `VideoBuffer` components are not currently logged by this implementation, but this could be added by overriding the `log_backend_specific` method.
+- **{cpp:class}`AsyncConsoleLogger <holoscan::data_loggers::AsyncConsoleLogger>`** - A version of `GXFConsoleLogger` which performs logging asynchronously by a queue that is processed by a worker thread owned by the logger.
+This version has the option of using separate logging queues for "large" data (e.g. Tensor/TensorMap) vs. other types so that data contents can be dropped if the queue size reaches a user-specfied limit.
 - **{cpp:class}`SimpleTextSerializer <holoscan::data_loggers::SimpleTextSerializer>`** - A serializer for converting data to human-readable text

 ### When Logging Occurs